syncfusion-content/uwp-docs/uwp/Calculator/Appearance-and-Styling.md

 ---
 layout: post
-title: Appearence and Styling of SfCalculator control for UWP
+title: Appearence and Styling in UWP SfCalculator control | Syncfusion
-description: Appearence and Styling of SfCalculator control for UWP
+description: Learn here all about Appearence and Styling in Syncfusion UWP SfCalculator control, its elements and more.
 platform: UWP
 control: SfCalculator
 documentation: ug
 ---

-# Appearance and Styling
+# Appearance and Styling in UWP SfCalculator control

 All the panes in SfCalculator can be customized easily.
 The panes can be styled as follows: